MicrosoftDocs/learn/learn-pr/iot/threadx-memory-management/includes/6-summary.md

-We discussed several important terms and concepts in this module, as they're related to Azure ThreadX RTOS.
+We discussed several important terms and concepts in this module, as they're related to ThreadX.

 Following are brief definitions of some key points: